CICE-Consortium/Icepack/doc/source/science_guide/sg_itd.rst

 the welding together of floes in freezing conditions via the fourth term, :math:`\beta_{\text{weld}}`, using a coagulation equation.

-To compute the impact of wave fracture of the FSD, if a local ocean surface wave spectrum is provided, we generate a realization of the sea surface height field.
-The full wave fracture parametrization as described in :cite:`Horvat2015` uses realizations of the sea surface field described by a randomly-varying phase.
-The presence of stochasticity means that the model would not be bit-for-bit.
-Users running the model with the full wave fracture parametrization should be aware that we have set the phase to be constant to obtain bit-for-bit reproducibility.
+To compute the impact of wave fracture of the FSD, given a local ocean surface wave spectrum is provided, we generate a realization of the sea surface height field, which are uniquely determined by the spectrum up to a phase.
+In :cite:`Horvat2015` this phase is randomly chosen, and multiple realizations of the resulting surface height field are used to obtain convergent statistics.
+However this stochastic component would lead to a model that is not bit-for-bit reproducible.
+Users currently running the model with the full wave fracture parametrization should be aware that we have therefore set the phase to be constant.
 Users with an interest in wave fracture may wish to uncomment the call to a random number in the code to incorporate the random phase.
-We are working on a machine-learning approach that would emulate the full parametrization including stochasticity, run to convergence.
+We are working on a machine-learning approach that would emulate the full parametrization.

-We calculate the fractures that would occur if waves enter a fully ice-covered region defined in one dimension in the direction of propagation, and then apply the outcome proportionally to the ice-covered fraction in each grid cell.
+We calculate the number and length of fractures that would occur if waves enter a fully ice-covered region defined in one dimension in the direction of propagation, and then apply the outcome proportionally to the ice-covered fraction in each grid cell.
 Assuming that sea ice flexes with the sea surface height field, strains are computed